 Required Core (24-31 hours):

-Teaching Methods Course (3-4): courses are listed in the department section within the Professional Education section of the major.
+Teaching Methods Course (3-4).
+Courses are specified within the Professional Education section of the major requirements.

 Note: A teaching methods course is required for each area of certification.

-Supervised Teaching (8-12): courses are listed in the department section within the Professional Education section of the major
+Supervised Teaching (8-12).
+Courses are specified within the Professional Education section of the major requirements.

 Additional required competencies or equivalent course(s) required for major